Last updated on 21/10/2024

 ‘Back ‘ome,’ Dave said, ‘we always drink beer – in pints.
 It’s what we do.
 We drink this lager stuff over ‘ere because it’s all they ‘ave.
 Mind you, I could get used t’ it.
 Am not keen on wine though, me.
 It gives me the runs.’
 Nick laughed, he said, ‘Yeah.
 A pint of that stuff and you’re up all night on the bog.’

 The evening did not bring the usual round of frivolity and fun that Michael had known on his previous visits to the club.
 The girls were all dancing with the lads they had come with and there were no ‘spare’ girls hanging around for the three boys to try their luck with on the dance floor.
 They decided to go back to the hotel.
 Michael found Richard and Kate in the lounge watching the television.
 ‘What happened to you two then?’, he said as he arrived at their sofa.
-They were sitting with their arms round each other.
+They were sitting with their arms around each other.
 ‘Oh, we decided not to go; the weather didn’t look too good so we thought we would just stay here.
 What was it like?’, Richard asked.

 ‘A bit dull really.
 Not as good as it was the last time we went,’ Michael explained as he sat down beside the pair.
 ‘All the girls were with their boyfriends, so I spent the whole evening with Dave and Nick.